w-jamil/extreme-xp/master-experiment-suite/README.md

 docker-compose up --build
 ```

 > **What to Expect:** The first time you run this command, it will be slow as it needs to download the Python environment and the large dataset archives.
 You will see a lot of text scrolling in your terminal as each experiment runs.
 This is normal.
-Subsequent runs will be much faster as all data and dependencies will be stored locally.
+Subsequent runs will be faster (task_cl experiment requires time) as all data and dependencies will be stored locally.

 ## 3. Finding the Results